romanwonderman/git-guide/README.md

 git version
 ```

-If Git is installed, then commend will result in version of Git installedd
+If Git is installed, then command will result in version of Git installed

 ## Git Bash